FAB Islamic Cashback Credit Card Sharia-compliant

 Good fit if

-You spend AED 3,000 or more monthly in each of groceries, fuel, and dining.
+You spend AED 3,000+ monthly across groceries, fuel, and dining combined.

 Not ideal if